BenMcEwan/nuke_public/README.md

 - ```META+/``` opens a dialog box to manaully set a first frame, last frame, and a fade duration with values other than 0 or 1.

 <a href="#"><img src="https://benmcewan.com/images/github/bm_QuickKeys.png"></a>

+## bm_ShuffleShortcuts.py
+Creates a shuffle node that shuffle RGBA channels into the Green channel.
+_Note: Currently uses the old Shuffle node..._

 ## bm_SmartMerge.py
 Upgrades Nuke's default ```m``` hotkey to be context-aware: